60East/trouble-tunnel/README.md

 TroubleTunnel is socket proxy that you can configure for various levels of latency and reliability.
 To use TT:

-o Create a configuration file. o Start TT.
-TT begins listening on the ports you configured. o Connect your application to TT.
++ Create a configuration file.
++ Start TT.
+TT begins listening on the ports you configured.
++ Connect your application to TT.

 TT connects to the destination endpoint and proxies network traffic between your